atolye15/scss-starter/docs/getting-started/first-project.md

   </div>
 </div>

 > Please refer to [responsive utilities](utilities/responsive.md) page for learning more about responsive utilities.
-And refer to [grid](layout/grid.md) page for grid system usage.
+And refer to [grid](layout/grid.md) page for the grid system usage.

 ## Making A Component Responsive